Close

 Depending on your family’s needs, alternatives to traditional public schools may be right for you:

-• Charter schools: These schools are granted approval from state public education departments and local school districts to operate independently.
+• Charter schools: Local school districts and state public education departments allow these schools to operate independently.
 Charter schools must meet the same standards of accountability required of traditional public schools, but how they do that is up to them.
-They have the independence to design curricula and deliver education in order to serve the enrolled students based on the philosophy of the school or the needs of their students and families.
+Based on the philosophy of the school or the needs of their students and families, they can design curricula and deliver education independently.

-• Virtual schools: These schools operate through the same authority as state public education departments for public schools when operated by the state or the local school system.
-In this case, they’re public and tuition-free schools for locally enrolled students, and they adhere to state standards while offering courses through remote instruction.
+• Virtual schools: When a state or local school system operates a virtual school, it is under the same authority of a state public education department that a traditional public school would be.
+As such, it would be public and tuition-free for locally enrolled students.
+It would also adhere to state standards while offering courses through remote instruction.
 It’s important to know that virtual learning requires at-home involvement of parents, especially for younger children.

-There are many private, tuition-based virtual schools available around the world.
-If you seek to use one of these programs, it is important to ensure that the school is accredited for the transfer of all secondary grade credits (grades 6-12).
-Many local public schools, including DODEA, are unable to accept transfer credits from unaccredited private schools.
+Many private, tuition-based virtual schools operate around the world.
+If you use one, it’s important to ensure that the school is accredited for the transfer of all secondary grade credits (grades 6-12).
+Many local public schools, including DoWEA, are unable to accept transfer credits from unaccredited private schools.
 For student athletes, secondary course credit must be from accredited schools to qualify for NCAA scholarships.

-• Religious private schools: Faith-based organizations, whether churches, synagogues, mosques or other communities formed around shared religious beliefs, have long offered their own schools.
-While the traditional core subjects are taught, faith is infused into the programming.
+• Religious private schools: Faith-based organizations — whether churches, synagogues, mosques or other communities formed around shared religious beliefs — have long offered their own schools.
+While they teach traditional core subjects, they also infuse faith into their programming.

 • Boarding and independent schools: Not every private school is affiliated with a particular faith.
 Families might choose these private, independent schools because they offer such distinctions as a specific philosophy of learning or approach, an international baccalaureate degree or innovative practice free from traditional classroom restraints.

-Independent schools are run by boards of governors or trustees who determine the curriculum and educational philosophy.
-Some schools are day schools, where students come for the day just like their public school peers.
-Other families choose boarding schools to immerse their children in the school culture throughout the school year.
+Boards of governors or trustees, who set the curriculum and educational philosophy of independent schools, run these schools.
+Some are day schools, where students come for the day just like their public school peers.
+Other families choose boarding schools to immerse their children in the school’s culture throughout the school year.

-Education support in overseas locations not served by DODEA schools
+Education support in overseas locations not served by DoWEA schools

-DODEA provides educational support and financial assistance through the Non-DOD Schools Program to eligible families assigned to international locations where no DODEA schools are available.
-Visit the DODEA website for additional information about NDSP.
+DoWEA provides educational support and financial assistance through the Non-Department of War Schools Program to eligible families assigned to international locations where no DoWEA schools are available.
+Visit the DoWEA website for additional information about the Non-DOW Schools Program.
 Need overseas schooling assistance?
 Contact your local school liaison for help with this transition.

 Making the choice for your children